Sydney Japanese International School: Bilingual Education

 At SJIS significant advances in second language teaching and learning are made through an affiliation with the Centre for Language Teaching Research at Macquarie University (Sydney).
 Curriculum development is monitored by some of Australia's top researcher's in second language acquisition.

 All SJIS students from Kindergarten to year 6 have 45-minute language lessons; high school language lessons, 50 minutes per class, are for either Japanese or English.

 As of 2005 the school usually placed two or three non-Japanese students in each class.

 Campus

 The school is on a 14 acre campus located 25 km north of the Sydney central business district.
 A two-storey classroom and office building was built in February 1996.
-It includes a soccer oval, and a 200 m running track. the school installed the track in 1993.
+The campus also contains a soccer oval and a 200 m running track that was installed in 1993.

 Classrooms include smartboards and telephones connected to the school's Information and Communication Technology (ICT) system.
 The campus has computer rooms, science laboratories, and special subject rooms such as those for music and home.